-Back pain, leg pain, neck pain, upper back pain, and arm pain patients should thoroughly be assessed for a bulging or herniated discs.
+Back pain, leg pain, neck pain, upper back pain, and arm pain patients should thoroughly be assessed for bulging or herniated discs.
 A herniated or bulging disc is treatable.
 However, treatments must be targeted and tissue-specific.
-Chiropractic Specialty Center® is Malaysia’s best non-surgical treatment facility for the neck, back or slipped disc patients.
+Chiropractic Specialty Center® is Malaysia’s best non-surgical treatment facility for neck, back, or slipped disc patients.
 We like to share some information on spinal disc anatomy and structure before explaining our slip-disc treatment options.

 Anatomy Of A Spinal Disc & Causes Of Disc Bulge Or Herniation

 The spinal disc is a firm structure made of two main components: the annulus fibrosus and the nucleus pulposus.
 The stability of these two structures is vital to a healthy spine.
-The soft center is called the “nucleus” or nucleus pulposus.
+The soft center is called the “nucleus,” or nucleus pulposus.
 The nucleus is the heart of the spinal disc, allowing mobility, shock absorbance, and synthesizes the nutrient (compounds) that the spinal disc needs daily.
 On THE other hand, the outer ring of a disc is named the “annulus” or annulus fibrosus.
 The annulus forms vertebra-to-vertebra connection and corrals or maintains the nucleus in the center.
-Each spinal disc has 15-25 concentric rings of the annulus fibrosus that are firmly bound to each other.
+Each spinal disc has 15-25 concentric rings of the annulus fibrosus firmly bound to each other.
 For the outer ring or annulus fibers to stay healthy, it needs a constant flow of nutrients from the nucleus.

 How A Disc Slips, Bulges, Or Herniated?

 Slip-disc occurs when the nucleus is dehydrated or degenerated (weak).
 Once degenerated, the nucleus is unable to provide the needed nutrient to the annulus, and as such, the annulus degenerates as well.
-A degenerated spinal disc (annulus and nucleus) is the leading factor in the development of a slip-disc (bulging disc, herniated disc, protruded disc or prolapsed disc).
+A degenerated spinal disc (annulus and nucleus) is the leading factor in developing a slip-disc (bulging disc, herniated disc, protruded disc, or prolapsed disc).